YusafM/YusafM/README.md

 ### 📉 UK Job Change Analysis in Tableau – [View Project](https://github.com/YusafM/Tableau-EMSI-Job-Change-UK-Data-Visualisation)

-Visualized job changes across the UK using EMSI data:
+Visualised job changes across the UK using EMSI data:
 - Created interactive dashboards to explore sector and regional trends
 - Highlighted areas with the largest employment shifts
 - Helped answer "where is job growth happening and where is it declining?"

-✅ **Skills shown**: Tableau storytelling, design thinking, data visualization
+✅ **Skills shown**: Tableau storytelling, design thinking, data visualisation

 ---

 ### 🚴 Excel Bike Sales Dashboard – [View Project](https://github.com/YusafM/Excel-Bike-Sales-Visualisations-DataSet)

-Built a clean Excel dashboard to analyze bike sales data:
+Built a clean Excel dashboard to analyse bike sales data:
-- Visualized sales trends by region, age group, and category
+- Visualised sales trends by region, age group, and category
 - Used pivot tables and slicers for interactivity
 - Designed with clarity and insight in mind